PLP-MERN-Stack-Development/week-8-capstone_-Vinci-Plath/README.md

 2. **What Happens Next**
    - Your emergency contacts receive an alert with your location.
-   - App returns to decoy journal screen.
+   - App returns to the Affirm Hub.

 #### ⏰ Safety Check-ins
 1. **Starting a Check-in Timer**